-March 3, 2026– RAISED BY FERNS– early preorder at Porphyry or request soon from your favorite indie or wherever books are sold!
+March 3, 2026– RAISED BY FERNS– preorder at Porphyry or request from your favorite indie or library (ask them to purchase if they don’t have it).

-Coming Soon (September 2025)- The Wonder of Mushrooms- illustrated by Jenny deFouw Geuder and published by AdventureKEEN– preorder here.
+September 2025– The Wonder of Mushrooms– illustrated by Jenny deFouw Geuder and published by AdventureKEEN– order here.

-Turning two in November (2025): out takes/ glove box, winner of the 2022 New American Poetry Prize, selected by Eduardo Corral!
+November 2023: out takes/ glove box, winner of the 2022 New American Poetry Prize, selected by Eduardo Corral!

 “The poems in Maya Jewell Zeller’s Out Takes/ Glove Box are modern myths in which a brain’s “bright jewelry” unspools across a lifetime.
 Loves and landscapes are rendered in frank-yet-delicate precision as an I tries to make sense of herself and of the world she finds said self in.
 Zeller’s I is a myth and a fish, “folded / like a letter into its envelope,” unfolding and rearranging, deconstructing and rebuilding the vexed architecture of this “city of thorns” called Earth.
 She’s trying to find her way back to “her sparrow homes, her song of leaves.”
 If you’ve ever “looked so hard / through leaves they all become / eyes,” if your eyes really have “grown leaves in their looking,” these poems will turn your brain into a field of underwater rhododendrons irrepressibly radiating “foreign, unhinged glow.”